ThayOlive/projetoEAD/README.md

 shares the link.
 In the future, I intent include a Youtube API to insert private videos.
 The project has a responsive and friendly interface, also include an authentication system and was used the page of administration of Django for course registration, video and material insertion, and student user management.)

-Tecnologias utilizadas: Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS.
-(Tools used: Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS. )
+Tecnologias utilizadas (Tools used): Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS.

 Fique a vontade para usar e dar sugestões de melhorias!
 (Feel free to use it and to give suggest for improvements!)